VCL3D/HyperSphereSurfaceRegression/index.md

 </p>

 <h1 align="center"> Data </h1>

 <p style="test-aligh: justify;">
-  The 360<sup>o</sup> data used to train our model are available <a href="vcl3d.github.io/3D60">here</a> and are part of a larger dataset ... that composed of color images, depth, and surface normal maps for each viewpoint in a trinocular setup.
+  The 360<sup>o</sup> data used to train our model are available <a href="vcl3d.github.io/3D60">here</a> and are part of a larger dataset ... that is composed of color images, depth, and surface normal maps for each viewpoint in a trinocular setup.
 </p>

 <h1 align="center"> Code </h1>